Legal Planning of Petroleum Production: Two Years of Proration (with Norman L. Meyers), 42 Yale Law Journal 702 (1933)

 American oil, production quotas

 Marshall, J. Howard and Meyers, Norman L., "Legal Planning of Petroleum Production: Two Years of Proration" (1933).
 Faculty Scholarship Series.
-Paper 4444.
+4444.